James Hagan (Confederate colonel)

-James Hagan (June 17, 1822 – November 6, 1901) was a United States Army captain during the Mexican–American War and a Confederate States Army colonel during the American Civil War (Civil War).
-He was a prosperous businessman and planter at Mobile, Alabama between the wars.
+James Hagan (June 17, 1822 – November 6, 1901) was a United States Army captain during the Mexican–American War and a Confederate States Army colonel during the American Civil War.
+He was also a prosperous businessman and planter in Mobile, Alabama between both conflicts.

 Although he commanded a brigade during most of 1863 and from August 1864 until the end of the war, he was never appointed a brigadier general by Confederate President Jefferson Davis or confirmed as a general officer by the Confederate Senate.

 Early life

 James Hagan was born in County Tyrone, Ireland on June 17, 1822.
-His family moved to a farm near Philadelphia, Pennsylvania when he was still at an early age.
+His family moved to a farm near Philadelphia, Pennsylvania, when he was still at an early age.
 He was educated at Clermont Academy in Philadelphia.
 He moved to Alabama in 1837.
-His prosperous uncle, John Hagen of New Orleans, Louisiana, took him into the family business and set him up in Mobile, Alabama to manage the Hagan business there.
+His prosperous uncle, John Hagen of New Orleans, Louisiana, took him into the family business and set him up in Mobile, Alabama, to manage the Hagan business there.

 Hagan served in Hays's Texas Rangers, a cavalry unit in Major General Zachary Taylor's army during the Mexican–American War.
 Hagan was recognized for his gallantry at the Battle of Monterrey.
 He was commissioned a captain in the 3rd U.S. Dragoons in 1848.
 He was discharged on July 31, 1848.
-After the war, he returned to Mobile where he bought and subsequently managed a plantation instead of remaining in the family mercantile business.
+After the war, he returned to Mobile, where he bought and subsequently managed a plantation instead of remaining in the family mercantile business.

 In 1854, Hagan married Bettie Oliver, daughter of Alabama's attorney general.